-"I put my hand out to push the building and that rusty nail stuck me.
+"I put my hand out to rock the building and that rusty nail stuck me.
 When I jerked back, I yelled and my BB gun went off.
 Then I heard everybody shooting, I thought it was ya'll who found the snake . . ."

 Rascal the dog kept barking, but he was not barking at the outhouse.
 He was barking at the tree!
 Somehow, that snake had been able to get up the tree from the backside of the outhouse, and nobody had even considered that possibility.
 Somebody hollered at the dog, and happened to look up.

 There, barely visible, was the snake!
 Again, the hail of gunfire sounded, and the snake came down out of the tree wiggling with everything it had.
 By the time the snake left the tree, all guns had been emptied, and shooters were scrambling around trying to get ammo out and reload.
 But, it was too late.
-The snake had went into the grass and into safety.
-It was never found although I looked for it the rest of the week!
+The snake had disappeared into the grass and into safety.
+It was never found although we looked for it the rest of the week!